Skip to content

 Embedded Applicability: High

-• Properly aligned integer and pointer types typically map directly to hardware atomic instructions, with zero extra overhead
+• Properly aligned integer and pointer types typically map directly to hardware atomic instructions, resulting in zero overhead.

-• is_lock_free() allows runtime confirmation of whether the implementation is truly lock-free, avoiding implicit system calls
+• is_lock_free() allows us to confirm at runtime if the implementation is truly lock-free, avoiding implicit system calls.

-• Replaces bulky mutexes, ideal for lightweight state synchronization between interrupts and the main loop
+• Replaces bulky mutexes, making it ideal for lightweight state synchronization between interrupts and the main loop.

 Compiler Support